Last Updated on: 9th September 2023, 02:50 pm

 Tortoises are susceptible to shell problems, especially during their formative years.

-Pyramiding is a form of metabolic bone disease (MBD) characterized by raised scutes on the shell.
+Pyramiding is a form of Metabolic Bone Disease (MBD) characterized by raised scutes on the shell.
 Shell pyramiding can negatively impact how a tortoise walks, functions, and breeds.

 To prevent shell pyramiding in tortoises, offer a diet rich in fiber and calcium while keeping protein and fat content low.
 Monitor the humidity level and allow the tortoise to soak in water.
-Also, get a UVB lamp so the tortoise can get more vitamin D or provide access to sunlight.

 Pyramiding refers to the abnormal, upward growth of scutes in tortoises.